 Before your project begins, you will receive an email with the following project information:

 - Project Short Name: The assigned, shortened name for your project.
 This will be the name that you’ll use to access your project on the systems.

-- Allocation System(s) and Amount: The approved system(s) and amount of your allocation in node hours.
+- Allocation System(s) and Amount: The approved system(s) and amount of your award in node hours.

-- Approved Quota: The approved amount of your project directory’s quota.
+- Approved Quota: The approved amount of disk space for your project directory.

-- Assigned Catalyst: If you have an INCITE project, you will have an assigned ALCF staff member to assist you throughout the duration of your project.
+- Assigned Catalyst: INCITE projects will have ALCF staff members that are assigned to the projects who are available to assist the team throughout the duration of the INCITE allocation.

-- Allocation Start Date: The start date of your allocation.
+- Allocation Start Date: The start date of your award.

-- Allocation End Date: The end date of your allocation.
+- Allocation End Date: The end date of your award.

 Project Status Reports

-After your allocation begins, ALCF staff will provide you with a weekly project status report via firstname.lastname@example.org.
+After your allocation begins, you will receive a weekly project status report via firstname.lastname@example.org.

-Example subject for email: ALCF INCITE-2021 Project Status Report for [Project Short Name]
+Example subject for email: ALCF INCITE-2022 Project Status Report for [Project Short Name]

-If you do not have an ALCF account, you will need to request one at https://accounts.alcf.anl.gov/#!/accountRequest.
-When prompted for project name, please select <Project_Shortname>.
+If you do not have an ALCF account, you will need to request one at https://accounts.alcf.anl.gov/accountRequest.
+When prompted for project name, please select the INCITE project name.

-If you have an active ALCF account, submit a request to join the <Project_Shortname> project at https://accounts.alcf.anl.gov/#!/joinProject
+If you have an active ALCF account, submit a request to join the INCITE project at https://accounts.alcf.anl.gov/#!/joinProject